 Making the move from year 6 into the ‘big school’ at KS3 is always a big step for our young students.
 We plan to refresh and improve the way in which we work with pupils in years 5 and 6 from all our feeder schools, so that the step to Earl Mortimer College is an obvious choice, and not a daunting move.
 We will continue to work with our Primary feeder schools through Sport and Music, and add Food Technology, Literacy and Numeracy to the subjects we wish to share with our Primary colleagues.
 This will enable us to understand better how pupils have been learning at Key Stage 2 and make the move to EMC smoother in terms of the way we work with young students.

-Mr Wharam (Pastoral Leader) and Mrs Hardy (Progress Support Manager) will work together to lead the transition process.
+Mr Wharam (Key Stage 3 Pastoral Leader) will lead the transition process.